-Many modern moms (and dads) rely on Facebook support groups for information about all things parenting - feeding, behavior, development, potty training, and even car seat safety.
+Many parents rely on Facebook support groups for information about all things parenting - feeding, behavior, sleep development, potty training, and even car seat safety.
 With the influx of resources comes an overload of information, including "rules" or "guidelines" that sometimes aren't based in evidence.
 One such example that has been floating around the interwebs is the idea that baby "should be developing a pincer grasp" to be ready for solids.

 This is simply untrue.
 A baby does not have to have mastered, or be developing, a pincer grasp to be ready for solid foods.